helm/community/proposals/helm-repo-container-registry-convergence/001-repo-registry.md

 The evolution and implementation required to deliver Image Manifests and images at cloud scale are a super-set of the needs to deliver charts at cloud scale.

-## Upstream Support to Docker Distribution
+## Upstream Support to OCI Distribution

-Proposal to commit upstream changes to [docker distribution](https://github.com/docker/distribution) to enable all implementors of the upstream project to easily adopt Helm Repositories.
+Work has begun with OCI distribution, standardizing registries to store generic artifact types.
+The OCI working proposal presumes a mimeType is defined, allowing any artifact type to be pushed to a registry.
+By moving to this model, Helm can use a registry as a generic artifact store, targeting any OCI compliant registry.
+Assuming all cloud providers move to OCI, a helm user, with the standard `helm` client could push & pull images to **acr**, **docker hub**, **ecr**8*, **gcr**, **harbor**, **quay** and others.